accent/ServerlessBasicsWorkshop/README.md

 #### Google Compute Engine

 Unfortunately Google as the only one provider requires to organize the underlying resources (VMs) by yourself instead of deliver automated mechanism which would ensure scaling.

+However there is native support of Kubernetes (Kubernetes Engine).

 ### Functions